 As Chairman and founder of Bodock, Jay Keegan is no stranger to identifying opportunities and executing a plan of action to capitalize on them.
-Jay has led Bodock and its companies since 2003, during which time the company has experienced compound annual growth rates of 15.65% in revenue, 15.33% in gross profit, and 26.63% in pretax income over a 13-year period.
-This was accomplished without incurring any long-term debt.
+Jay has led Bodock and its companies since 2003, during which time the company has experienced consistent double-digit growth in revenue, gross profit, and pretax income, without incurring any long-term debt.
 He also founded or co-founded three new companies under the Bodock umbrella, all of which are growing and profitable.
-Jay serves as President & Chief Executive Officer of Adams Keegan and Chief Executive Officer of Staff Line.
+Jay serves as President & Chief Executive Officer of Adams Keegan.

 Jay’s civic involvement includes membership in St. Jude Children's Research Hospital's Memphis Club, past chairman of startup accelerator EmergeMemphis, and past director of Navy League of Memphis.
 Additionally, Jay currently is involved with the Chairman’s Circle of the Greater Memphis Chamber of Commerce.
 Jay holds a B.A. degree from the University of Colorado and an M.B.A. from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.

 ROBERT G. ADAMS, DIRECTOR